Unosquare-CoE-JavaScript/isaac-paz/javascript/04 Multithreaded Javascript/1.- Introduction (17)/readme.md

 - Realms are instances of javascript environment as provided to javascript code, meaning each real get its own global object
 - you can refer to global object as globalThis on modern version of node and browsers

-On browser each iframe has its own realms that can be demostrated in this example
+On browser each iframe has its own realms that can be demonstrated in this example

 ```
 const iframe = document.createElement('iframe');